Join the ArcStart mailing list!

 We are hoping the program will return as a 3-week in person program in 2023.

 The ArcStart program is designed to give students the opportunity to study many different aspects of architecture, though learning to use specialized drawing, drafting and modeling tools, explorations of architectural history, a virtual visit to a thriving architecture firm, the creation of original design proposals, and the curation of their work into a digital portfolio.

 This year’s virtual program functions under the direction of Julia McMorrough, our Faculty Director, and Amy Horvath, our Program Coordinator.

 In addition to the academic and social aspects of the program, students will also benefit from presentations conducted by the Office of Financial Aid and the Office of Undergraduate Admissions on the college application process and how to prepare for their college experience.
 Although these presentations are based on the University of Michigan's programs, they will help guide students and parents in the college process no matter the institution.

-At the end of the three-week session, students will come away with an expanded understanding of the role architecture and design plays in everyday life, and those intending to apply to architecture school will be well equipped to begin the application process.
+At the end of the two-week session, students will come away with an expanded understanding of the role architecture and design plays in everyday life, and those intending to apply to architecture school will be well equipped to begin the application process.

-Program Dates and Timeline
+2022 Program Dates and Timeline

-April 1 Decisions completed, notifications sent along with welcome packet
+Mid-April Decisions completed, notifications sent

 May 1 Acceptance deposits due

 June 1 Final date to pay any remaining tuition balance, forms and ID photo due